 Despite having run a number of successful businesses and with a worth estimated at around £500m, Tomlinson is far from being a household name.
 He runs care homes, a software company and sports car manufacturer Ginetta, but he's not an entrepreneur who's used to making news.
 Until now.

 Tomlinson was asked by Business Secretary Vince Cable to examine banks' lending practices in relation to small businesses.
 What could have been a dry, academic report turned out to be anything but.

 His report was officially published on Monday, but was heavily trailed in The Sunday Times and then picked up by broadcasters and online on Sunday.
 The story has dominated the news

 Tomlinson didn't pull any punches in the language he used to describe the banks' behaviour, but his most explosive criticisms were reserved for the Royal Bank of Scotland, which is 80 per cent owned by taxpayers.

-Cable announced he was referring the “serious allegations” in Tomlinson’s report to the Financial Conduct Authority (FCA), while Bank of England Governor Mark Carney said the report was “deeply troubling”.
+he was referring the "serious allegations"? in Tomlinson's report to the Financial Conduct Authority (FCA), while Bank of England Governor Mark Carney said the report was "deeply troubling"?.